raspberrypilearning/321-make-mentor-guide/en/step_9.md

 Many of our projects are translated into a variety of languages, including Dutch, Welsh, Hindi, Japanese, Latin American Spanish, and Greek.
 In total, we have projects in 30 languages.
 Use the language filter at the top of the [projects page](https://projects.raspberrypi.org/en/projects){:target="_blank"} to see which projects are available in a specific language.

-If a project is not available in the language you prefer, could you consider joining our [community of volunteer translators](https://projects.raspberrypi.org/en/projects/getting-started-with-translation){:target="_blank"} please.
+If a project is not available in the language you prefer, could you consider joining our [community of volunteer translators](https://projects.raspberrypi.org/en/projects/getting-started-with-translation){:target="_blank"}.

 --- task ---